Marko Hirsma: Murder

 After his release from prison, Hirsma's behavior grew more violent.
 His irrational behavior would later be believed to be the result of a fractured skull he suffered in prison.
 During 1999, the Bandidos in Finland came close to disbanding due to an internal feud concerning Hirsma's leadership.
 The club had just seven members at the time – four of whom were imprisoned – and reinforcements were required from Norway and Denmark.
 Hirsma was eventually expelled from the club after he criticized how the club was run in Europe during a Bandidos world meeting in the United States.
 He went on to reestablish the Undertakers and was also in contact with the Outlaws.
 Hirsma was subjected to continued violence by his former club; he was beaten and robbed of his motorcycle by Bandidos in Germany in the spring of 2000, and a Bandidos member strafed his home with submachine gun fire in the autumn of that year.
 On 20 October 2001, Hirsma was killed in front of his home in Helsinki during an exchange of gunfire with his former clubmates Kai Tapio Blom and Andrei Antoni Jensko, both recently paroled from prison.
-On 11 March 2002, Blom and Jesko were convicted of murdering Hirsma, attempting to murder his wife and endangering several bystanders including Hirsma's child; they were sentenced to life in prison and ordered to pay Hirsma's widow and child a total of more than $50,000 in compensation for non-material damage.
+On 11 March 2002, Blom and Jesko were convicted of murdering Hirsma, attempting to murder his wife and endangering several bystanders including Hirsma's child; they were sentenced to life in prison and ordered to pay Hirsma's widow and child a total of more than 50,000 euro in compensation for non-material damage.